 The thinking behind Kerminy is supported by representatives of several (international) associations such as Jean-François Rolez of SNHACK/Saint-Nazaire Hackerspace, permanent staff of PAF/Performing Arts Forum of Saint Erme, members of the PAN-FORUM network, Yassir Yebba/Food Territory, Guy Van Belà from KRA /Kravin Rural Arts, etc.

-In the run up there will be Rencontre Bonus #1, a meeting organised by (n) and BONUS on the connection between Kerminy and the international network PAN Forum with members from Estonia, Germany, Spain, the Tsjech Republic and the UK.
+In the run up to the official opening there was a Rencontre Bonus #1, a meeting organised by (n) and BONUS on the connection between Kerminy and the international network PAN Forum with members from Estonia, Germany, Spain, the Tsjech Republic and the UK.
 PAN Forum is a network of artists and art residencies working toward Self Reliance, people and places who develop their own means of basic sustenance and their own conditions for work in order to reduce dependency on urban systems and artistic institutions.
-Friday 27 March at 6pm at BONUS, rue Felix Thomas 39, Nantes

-From 25 to 30 May Agrilab #2 will be the first event organised in Kerminy around the theme of Listening to the ground.
+From 25 to 30 May Agrilab #2 was the first event to be organised in Kerminy around the theme of Listening to the ground.
 Find more information on last year’s succesful edition here (in French).

 Find more on Kerminy here.
 More info on events to follow soon.